 Map your form fields to match the external field names you set up in your Pardot form handler.

 Remember that your email field should be mapped as "email."
 Click Save at the bottom of the HTTPS connector configuration page to save the connector's settings.

-Checkboxes are set up a bit differently to send the data from the HTTPS Connector to Pardot.
+Checkboxes are set up a bit differently when sending data from the HTTPS Connector to Pardot.

-Next you'll set up your field in the connector.
-In this example, tfa_2 is a checkbox field called Attend with two options, Yes and No. You'll need to use either True/False or 1/0 in the connector setup and create those custom fields within Pardot.
+In this example, tfa_2 is a checkbox field called Attend with two options, "Yes" and "No".
+You'll need to use either True/False or 1/0 in the connector setup to send this data to a checkbox field in Pardot.